chidiwilliams/chidiwilliams.com/content/post/building-ayoayo-implementation.md

 }
 ```

-Believe it or not, the basic gameplay is now complete.
+The basic gameplay is now all done.
 The complete source code for this implementation is available [here](/code/building-ayoayo-implementation/).

 In the next post in this series, we'll build a simple Node console application for Ayòayò.